Billboard Music Awards

 The Billboard Music Awards are honors given out annually by Billboard, a publication covering the music business and a music popularity chart.
 The Billboard Music Awards show has been held annually since 1990, with the exception of the years 2007 through 2010.
-The event was formerly staged in December but since returning in 2011, it has been held in May.
+The event was previously staged in December, but has been held in May since returning in 2011.
+On October 19, 2023, it was announced that the award ceremony will be reformatted as a digital-only show and move from broadcast television to its website and Billboard's social media pages, starting with the 2023 edition on November 19, but in 2024, the show aired on Fox.

 Awards process

 Unlike other awards, such as the Grammy Award, which determine nominations as a result of the highest votes received by the National Academy of Recording Arts and Sciences, the Billboard Music Awards finalists are based on album and digital songs sales, streaming, radio airplay, touring, and social engagement.
 These measurements are tracked year-round by Billboard and its data partners, including MRC Data and Next Big Sound.
 The 2018 awards were based on the reporting period of April 8, 2017 through March 31, 2018.
 Awards are given for the top album, artist and single in a number of different music genres.